Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes: Mathematical details

 The first term on the right-hand side can be turned into a surface integral over a far-field surface, which vanishes since there is no scattering of the outgoing waves in the far field \cite{ge2014quasinormal, franke2020fluctuation}.
-In the second term, the expression in the parentheses vanishes everywhere except inside the \(n\)-th cavity, where \(\epsilon^{(n-1)}(\mathbf{s},\omega)\big|_{\mathbf{s}\in\mathcal{V}_n} = \epsilon_{\rm back}(\mathbf{s},\omega)\), yielding the Dyson equation from Eq.~\eqref{eq:dyson}.
+In the second term, the expression in the parentheses vanishes everywhere except inside the \(n\)-th cavity, where \(\epsilon^{(n-1)}(\mathbf{s},\omega)\big|_{\mathbf{s}\in\mathcal{V}_n} = \epsilon_{\rm back}(\mathbf{s},\omega)\), yielding the Dyson equation from the main text